-Priced to the first optional call date of October 1, 2027
+Priced to the first optional call date of October 1, 2029.

-CUSIP® is a registered trademark of the American Bankers Association.
-CUSIP data herein are provided by Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. The CUSIP numbers provided in this Official Statement are included for convenience of the holders and potential holders of the Bonds.
+CUSIP® is a registered trademark of the American Bankers Association ("ABA").
+CUSIP data herein are provided by CUSIP Global Services managed by S&P Global Market Intelligence on behalf of the ABA.
+The CUSIP numbers provided in this Official Statement are included for convenience of the holders and potential holders of the Bonds.
 No assurance can be given that the CUSIP numbers for the Bonds will remain the same after the date of issuance and delivery of the Bonds.
-None of the Authority, the Underwriters, nor the University takes any responsibility for the accuracy of such CUSIP numbers.
+Neither the Authority, the Underwriter, nor the University takes any responsibility for the accuracy of such CUSIP numbers.

-IN CONNECTION WITH THIS OFFERING, THE UNDERWRITERS MAY OVER-ALLOT OR EFFECT TRANSACTIONS WHICH STABILIZE OR MAINTAIN THE MARKET PRICE OF THE BONDS AT A LEVEL ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
+IN CONNECTION WITH THIS OFFERING, THE UNDERWRITER MAY OVER-ALLOT OR EFFECT TRANSACTIONS WHICH STABILIZE OR MAINTAIN THE MARKET PRICE OF THE BONDS AT A LEVEL ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
 SUCH STABILIZING, IF COMMENCED, MAY BE DISCONTINUED AT ANY TIME.

-No dealer, broker, sales representative or other person has been authorized by the Authority, the University, or the Underwriters to give any information or to make any representations other than those contained in this Official Statement and, if given or made, such other information or representations must not be relied upon as having been authorized by the Authority, the University or the Underwriters.
+No dealer, broker, sales representative or other person has been authorized by the Authority, the University, or the Underwriter to give any information or to make any representations other than those contained in this Official Statement and, if given or made, such other information or representations must not be relied upon as having been authorized by the Authority, the University or the Underwriter.
 The information contained herein, except as it relates to the Authority, DTC, and the Trustee, has been obtained from the University and is not guaranteed as to accuracy or completeness.
 Information relating to the Authority, DTC and the Trustee has been obtained from such persons and is not guaranteed as to accuracy or completeness.
 Information regarding the tax-exempt status of the Bonds has been provided by Bond Counsel.
 Except for information concerning the Authority, the information contained herein is not to be construed as a representation by the Authority.
 Information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall under any circumstances create any implication that there has been no change in the affairs of the Authority or the University since the date hereof.